cabloy/zova/zova-docs/guide/techniques/layout/introduction.md

 # Layout

-Cabloy-Front provides a general layout mechanism through the module `home-layout`.
+Zova provides a general layout mechanism through the module `home-layout`.
 Multiple layout components can be created in the module `home-layout`, and you can specify which one to use in `page route`

 ### System layout components